Foods that Can Help Lower Cholesterol in Adults

 - Fast food French fries, fried chicken, and breaded chicken patties

-The total amount of saturated fat in the diet should not exceed 7% of the total daily calories (about 15 grams of saturated fat per day for a 2000 calorie diet).
+The total amount of saturated fat in the diet should not exceed 7 percent of the total daily calories (about 15 grams of saturated fat per day for a 2000 calorie diet).
 Use Nutrition Facts labels to help choose foods that are low in saturated fat and cholesterol.

 To reduce saturated fat and cholesterol in the diet: